Holiday Blues: 7 Powerful Neuroscience-Based Tips to Address Seasonal Sadness

 6. Plan for Micro-Recoveries

 Build small recovery breaks into your day to recharge mentally and physically.
-Whether it’s a 5-minute mindfulness meditation, a short walk, or stretching, these micro-recoveries interrupt stress patterns and boost your resilience.
+Whether it’s a 5-minute focused awareness training, a short walk, or stretching, these micro-recoveries interrupt stress patterns and boost your resilience.

 7. Visualize Success in Emotional Challenges